The Best Rotating Car Seats of 2025

 When to buy a rotating car seat

 Assuming your baby meets the rotating car seat’s weight minimum (which most full-term infants and even some preemies will), it’s possible to use a convertible car seat from day one.
 However, convertible seats aren’t as portable or as light as infant car seats, and they can’t be used with a stroller.
+Most also don't fit newborns and smaller babies well.
 Most parents choose to start with an infant car seat and switch to a convertible car seat once their little one has reached the infant car seat’s height or weight maximum, usually around one year of age.

 Rotating Car Seat Pros and Cons